Kristina01111000/Drws_site/README.md

 - socre card: moved up monthly totals, waiting on delete initial one until confirmation that you like where it is
 - removed search from header

-- need to fix menus for  old front page
+- need to fix menus for  old front page -> fight with widgt context